Vocal De-Essing – How To Get Rid Of Sibilance In Vocals

 This will reduce the chance of over-doing the de-essing.

-Hope you found tons of value from this post and now understand that de-essing is not just about adding a de-esser plugin, set it and forget it.
+I hope you found tons of value from this post and now understand that de-essing is not just about adding a de-esser plugin and setting it and forgetting it.

 Leave a comment below to share your thoughts.